scalameta/munit/website/blog/2020-03-24-scalacheck.md

 authorImageURL: https://github.com/gabro.png
 ---

-Property-based testing is a very popular testing style and its most popular implementation for Scala is the [ScalaCheck](https://www.scalacheck.org) library.
+Property-based testing is a popular testing style and its most widely used implementation for Scala is the [ScalaCheck](https://www.scalacheck.org) library.

-Starting with version 0.7.0, MUnit introduces a dedicated integration for ScalaCheck which we'll explore in this blog post.
+Starting with version 0.7.0, MUnit introduces a dedicated integration for ScalaCheck, which we'll explore in this blog post.

 <!-- truncate -->